Well, I’ve hammered this point home once…

-If you want to get better at trading pin bars and improve your results, you MUST learn how to determine why they form in the market… no if’s, no buts.
+If you want to get better at trading pin bars and improve your results, you MUST learn how to determine why they form in the market… No ifs, ands, or buts about it!

 - Trade Placing